intitni/CopilotForXcodeKit/README.md

 ### 4. Debugging the Extension

-To debug the extension, you have two options: running it directly in Xcode or building it.
+To debug the extension, you have two options: running it directly in Xcode or simply building it.
 There is no practical difference between the two methods, as Xcode does not automatically attach to the extension's process (may be a bug).
 Even with manual attachment, you still can not see the logs.
-Either way, once the extension is built, it will appear in the extension list inside Copilot for Xcode.
+Either way, once the extension is built, it will be available in Copilot for Xcode.

+To enable the extension, click "Extensions" in Copilot for Xcode.app, and click "Select Extensions" to see all available extensions.
+Enable the extension you want to debug.

-Ensure that the debug build has a different bundle identifier to prevent conflicts with the release version.
+It is recommended to give the debug build a different bundle identifier to prevent conflicts with the release version.

 It is recommended to use OSLog.
-Logs can be reviewed in the Console.app.
+Logs can be viewed in the Console.app.

 When running the extension from Xcode, you will be prompted to choose a target application.
-Please select 'Copilot for Xcode.app'.
+Please select "Copilot for Xcode.app".